 While the Donated Mini Grant program does not traditionally allow for extensions, staff feel that successful completion of the project is possible with additional time.

-Grant a six-month extension for the contract to allow for the subordination of the mortgage to be recorded prior to recording the conservation easement.
+The committee unanimously recommended granting a six-month extension for the contract to allow for the subordination of the mortgage to be recorded prior to recording the conservation easement.